JASYTIONLINE/r32-project-pass-pmp/content/10-project-management-plan/40-quality-management-plan/80-writers-room/pol-4-tlg-lore-writing-style-guide.md

 ---
-title: Writer Style Guide — Structured Learning
-description: Governance and contributor guide for authoring informational pages inside the Structured Study Guide.
-Defines the Author’s tone, humor, structure, and inline-linking conventions.
+title: "The Last Gate Lore Writing Style Guide"
+description: "Defines tone, continuity, and stylistic conventions for narrative content within The Last Gate universe."
+filename: pol-4-tlg-lore-writing-style-guide.md
-tags:
+tags: [writers-room, lore, style, "filename:pol-4-tlg-lore-writing-style-guide.md"]
-  - style-guide
-  - structured-learning
-  - author
-  - tone-voice-deck
-  - policy
-  - writing
-  - contributor-rules
-  - pmp
-date: 2025-10-12
 draft: false
-eco:
-  - domain-1
-  - domain-2
-  - domain-3
-appliesTo:
-  - all-structured-learning-pages
-  - all-glossary-links
-  - all-eco-tasks
-canonical: true
-fileName: pol-writer-style-guide-structured-learning.md
+date: "2025-10-16"
+role: "policy"
+function: "creative"
+shortcode: "[pol]"
 ---

-# ✍️ Writer Style Guide — Structured Learning (Information Pages)
+# Writer Style Guide
+— Structured Learning (Information Pages)

 This document defines the creative and structural rules for every informational page within the **Structured Study Guide (100 Series)** of the PMP Knowledge Base.
 It ensures all content sounds like it came from one sarcastic, caffeinated genius who can’t believe they’re still explaining this to you — also known as **the Author**.